 Clint stared at him incredulously.
-"There is a crazed alien god swinging his giant hammer, shut up, Tony, at us!
+"There is a crazed alien god swinging his giant hammer at us.
+Shut up, Tony!
 This is pretty damn threatening.
-Not get angry!"
+Now get angry!"

-"Thor ate the last of the waffles this morning," Tony announced.
-Bruce's eyes narrowed, lighting up with a familiar green glow.
+"Thor ate the last of the waffles this morning," Tony announced, seemingly out of the blue.
+Clint started to ask what that had to do with anything but then Bruce's eyes narrowed, lighting up with a familiar green glow.
 Seriously?

 "Waffles," he muttered.
 His voice deepened and a growl started in his chest.
 That was all good but all of them turned away from the still very huge threat to watch Bruce's transformation.
 Thor took advantage of their distraction to swing Mjolnir in an arch that took out the entire row of seats.
 Clint jumped off his perch landing gracefully beside Natasha on the other side of the small theater.